paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 ```

 We're at the point now where the pod should be maxing out the CPU of the node in which it's running.
 In the next step we're
 going to take look at the how the pod is faring without HPA.
-Then will apply HPA and see some new pods spin up.
+Then we'll apply HPA and see some new pods spin up.